rlucioni/recipes/cookbook/food/korean-fried-chicken.md

 ### Instructions

-1. Mix chicken, grated onion, grated garlic, salt, and pepper in a bowl.
-Toss to coat evenly.
+1. Combine chicken, grated onion, grated garlic, salt, and pepper in a bowl.
 Cover and refrigerate for at least 4 hours, up to overnight.
 3. Whisk together flour, baking powder, cornstarch, salt, sugar, and pepper.
 4. Preheat oil to 310&deg;F.
 5. Add enough ice water to dry ingredients to create a thick batter.